MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-function-view.md

 ---
-title: "Tutorial: Troubleshoot function inlining on build time"
+title: "Troubleshoot function inlining on build time"
-description: "Tutorial on how to use Build Insights function view to troubleshoot the impact of function inlining on build time in your C++ projects." ms.date: 5/30/2024
+description: "Tutorial for how to use Build Insights function view to troubleshoot the impact of function inlining on build time in your C++ projects." ms.date: 5/30/2024
 helpviewer_keywords: ["C++ Build Insights", "inline function analysis", "build time analysis", "__forceinline analysis", "inlines analysis"]
 ---
-# Tutorial: Troubleshoot function inlining on build time
+# Troubleshoot function inlining on build time

 Use Build Insights **Functions** view to troubleshoot the impact of function inlining on build time in your C++ projects.